CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

+## Hardware Requirements <a name="hardware-requirements"></a>

+Add hardware requirements here...

+<p align="right">[ <a href="#index">Back to top</a> ]</p>

+## Hardware Installation <a name="hardware-installation"></a>

+Add hardware installation instructions here...

+<p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Software Installation <a name="software-installation"></a>

-How to install the software and/or links to your app store page should go in this section.
+Add software installation instructions here.

 This repository includes GitHub Actions that lint and compile your application automatically.
 In the latest [GitHub Actions][link-github-action] for this repository you will find zip files containing the FAP application compatible with either the "dev" or "realease" build of the latest Flipper Zero firmware.
-To manually install the application (for instance your application is not yet available in the [Flipper Application Catalog](#flipper-application-catalog)) you can download those files and manually install them on your Flipper Zero device via USB.
+To manually install the application (for instance your application is not yet available in the [Flipper Application Catalog][link-flipper-application-catalog]) you can download those files and manually install them on your Flipper Zero device via USB.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>